What Qualifies as an Extended Student Absence?

 Regarding schoolwork during the absence:

-- Request schoolwork from teachers at least three days before the absence, except in emergency situations.
+- Request schoolwork from teachers at least three days before the absence, except in emergency situations (e.g., travel due to a death in the family).
 Some assignments may not be available in advance.
 Teachers expect the work to be completed upon the student’s return in a manner that reflects high quality, and they will evaluate work submitted.
 Work not completed on time may be marked accordingly.
 Not all work can be completed away from school, requiring make-up work upon return.
 Missing instruction may also include missing demonstrations, labs, and other learning activities that cannot be made up.

 We appreciate that families try to avoid scheduling a vacation/time away while school is in session, and we fully recognize that sometimes an extended absence is unavoidable.
 Click to find the F-25 Student Attendance Policy.